aweymo-ui/geo_viz_oh/content/3_future.md

 <br>

-That said, Leaflet is a two dimensional, overhead map and one could argue that something is lost by not having the three dimensional context of the physical terrain.
+That said, Leaflet is a two dimensional, overhead map and one could argue that something is lost by not having the three dimensional context of the physical terrain that we have in the two previous examples.

 {% include gallery-figure.html img="geo_viz_oh_27.png" alt="Leaflet Height Graph for understanding terrain in two dimensional space." caption="Leaflet Height Graph for understanding terrain in two dimensional space." %}